Buying Office 365 online: Office 365 – part one

 |Office 365 Enterprise E5||$35.00 per user, per month for a yearly subscription|

-For a more detailed look at the different business plans available, please refer to the second part of our series on Office 365.
+For a more detailed look at the different business plans available from Microsoft and 1&1, please refer to the second part of our series on Office 365.

 Office 365 for the U.S. government